Capture Inspection Data in the Field – Photo, GPS and Offline-First

 Poor evidence

-Photos are missing, unclear, or incomplete, making damage documentation unreliable.
+Photos are often missing, unclear, or incomplete, making inspection records hard to verify later.

 Disconnected tools